vsm/nlp-to-vsm/README.md

 We could use the output of the [Enju](https://mynlp.is.s.u-tokyo.ac.jp/enju) deep parser, and design rules to convert this to VSM-structures.
 This means that:
 - all relevant entities should (ideally) be mapped onto a readable string + an identifier (e.g. URIs via [vsm-PubDictionaries](https://github.com/UniBioDicts/vsm-pubdictionaries)), and
-- these should be meaningfully connected with ‘VSM-connectors’, which express elementary semantics of: triples (=`relation-entity has-subject subject-entity; has-object object-entity`), duples, lists, and coreferences, as described in the [VSM-paper](https://www.preprints.org/manuscript/202007.0486).
+- these should be meaningfully connected with ‘VSM-connectors’, which express the elementary semantics of: triples (=`relation-entity has-subject subject-entity; has-object object-entity`), couples, lists, and coreferences, as described in the [VSM paper](https://www.preprints.org/manuscript/202007.0486).

 For example, the Enju output shown at [PubAnnotation.org](http://www.pubannotation.org), bottom image, could be transformed into something like the JS code below
 (paste this in the larger textfield at [vsm demo](https://vsm.github.io/demo) to see the corresponding VSM-sentence, where it is also user-editable) :